refinn15/DiagramEvolution/academicConference.md

 #Arabic Transcriptions#

-* writing system goes from right to left: بارد
+* writing system goes from right to left:  كتاب = ktab
-* number system goes from left to right: ٢٠١٥
+* number system goes from left to right: ٢٠١٥ = 2015
 * so then what direction should the diagrams and their labels be drawn in?

 ----

 #Preliminary observations#

-1. the physical drawing of the diagrams
 2. characteristics such as the placement of the diagrams within the text
 3. how many diagrams appear per proposition
 4. how the labels work within the diagram